Zweihander-Main/torystories.stream/README.md

 -   Cypress + Axe
 -   NetlifyCMS

-## Dev notes

--   Second episode will need some UX care to make switching more seamless

 ## Possible improvements

+-   When navigating directly to an episode page, the player is set to play the most recent episode rather than the episode navigated to.

 ## License